 The skill of counting- Before any explicit times table learning is completed, it is essential that children have a secure understanding of counting.
-This begins as counting along from different numbers to others before progressing to counting groups of objects.
-By doing this, children are being introduced to the underlying mathematical concept of times tables.
+This begins as counting along from

-Repeated addition- When learning addition, it is important that Year 1 pupils are introduced to the concept of repeated addition.
+Repeated addition-When learning addition, it is important that Year 1 pupils are introduced to the concept of repeated addition.
 2+2+2=6